 At first, we only offered price, distribution and promotion surveys for large multinationals.
 We also cooperated with other research agencies as a regional coordinator.
 In 1998, we introduced consumer qualitative and quantitative research, which enabled us to dynamically develop in subsequent years.
 The student project had already grown into a meaningful business.
 We set up a civil law partnership and moved to a professional office, in which we soon hired a team of ABR SESTA analysts.
 All this resulted in first large, long-term cooperation contracts.

 I feel nostalgic about the moment when, all of a sudden, we began receiving questionnaires from 200-300 audited shops.
-The entire company, including directors, stayed late into the night, manually entering data and analysing it on worksheets, recalls Anna Ruman, the current Head of Sales in ABR SESTA.
+The entire company, including directors, stayed late into the night, manually entering data and analysing it on worksheets, recalls Anna Ruman, the current Business Development Director in ABR SESTA.

 In 2004, we launched a pioneering product, NPVO, i.e. non-participant video observation, and in the subsequent year, we started offering sales data analyses.
 Thanks to skilful management by our leaders, we survived the financial crisis in 2007-2009, already as a limited liability company.